oracle/cloudtestdrive/AppDev/cloud-native/kubernetes/base-kubernetes/kubernetes-base-labs.md

 </details>

-### Step 4b: Creating Services
+### Task 4b: Creating Services

-The next step is to create services.
+The next task is to create services.
 A service effectively defines a logical endpoint that has a internal dns name inside the cluster and a virtual IP address bound to that name to enable communication to a service.
 It's also internal load balancer in that if there are multiple pods for a service it will switch between the pods, and also will remove pods from it's load balancer if they are not operating properly (We'll look at this side of a service later on).

 <details><summary><b>Explaining the service concept in Kubernetes</b></summary>